Al Leach: Later career

-In 2000 Leach joined the firm of SNC-Lavalin, Canada's largest engineering and construction company and was a member of the Board of Directors.
+In 2000 Leach joined the firm of SNC-Lavalin, Canada's largest engineering and construction company and was a member of the board of directors.
 He also represented SNC-Lavalin on the Hwy 407 Board of Directors.

 After the 1999 election, the Harris government appointed Leach to the Toronto Police Services Board and as vice-chair of the GO Transit Board.
 In December 2003, he resigned from the board.
 He was not reappointed to the Go Transit Board by the new Liberal Party government.

 Leach has also served as a director of the Canadian Urban Transit Association, the American Public Transit Association, the Toronto Police Crime Stoppers, and the United Way Campaign and as a member of the St. Michael's Hospital Governor's Council.

 Personal life

 In February 2013, Leach moved from Toronto to Rye, New York.
 He married Barbara Finegan on May 17, 2013.
 Leach has two children and two granddaughters.
 Finegan has three sons, one daughter and seven grandchildren.
-Leach applied for and received a green card and is now a permanent resident of the United States.
+Leach applied for and received a green card and spent the last years of his life as a permanent resident of the United States.

+Leach died in October 2024 after living with dementia.